 The next nuclei are part of the lateral group of the reticular formation:

 • There’s one other group of reticular nuclei discovered within the superficial ventrolateral reticular space.
 These cells, our bodies, often called the lateral paragigantocellular nucleus, will be found on the stage of the facial nucleus, which is situated deep to the vestibule of the fourth ventricle (inferolateral to the facial colliculus).
 They lengthen so far as the extent of the spinomedullary junction, the place the medulla oblongata transitions into the spinal wire.
 It’s additional subdivided right into a caudal portion, referred to as the nucleus retroambiguus, and a cranial phase that integrates with the lateral paragigantocellular nucleus.
 Catecholaminergic cell varieties A1, A5, and C1, are additionally discovered in this area.
-It’s stated to be concerned in regulating cardiopulmonary actions and nociceptive response.
+It’s stated to be concerned with regulating cardiopulmonary actions and nociceptive response.

-FOR more detail Reticular formation
+For more detail, Reticular formation

 Medial group of nuclei

 • The nucleus reticularis ventralis (often known as the ventral subnucleus of the medulla oblongata) is the caudal illustration of the reticular formation within the medulla oblongata.
 It continues rostrally because of the giant cellular nucleus (magnocellular).
-This nucleus is posterior to the inferior olivary complicated, ventrolaterally associated with the nuclei of CN XII, and anterior to the CN X nuclei.
+This nucleus is posterior to the inferior olivary complicated, ventrolaterally associated with the nuclei of CN XII and anterior to the CN X nuclei.
 It’s divided into pars alpha and ventral giant cellular nuclei because the nucleus is traced rostrally.
 The pars alpha part, which is discovered lateral to the nucleus raphe Magnus (mentioned beneath), accommodates serotoninergic B3 cells.

 • Trigeminal motor nucleus (posterior view)The medial group of reticular cells then transitions from the magnocellular to the caudal and oral pontine reticular nuclei.
 The important thing distinction between these teams is that the oral pontine reticular nucleus has small and huge cells; however, no big cells, whereas the caudal pontine reticular nucleus has small and huge cells, in addition to big cells.
 Each of the caudal and oral teams of nuclei occupies the area across the motor nucleus of CN V (lateral to the median eminence of the fourth ventricle)